-Use the following guidelines when you prepare your check or money order for the Form I-131 fees:
+Use the following guidelines when you prepare your check or money order for the Form I-131 filing fee:

 - 1. The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency; and - 2.
-Make the check or money order payable to U.S. Department of Homeland Security. - NOTE: Spell out U.S. Department of Homeland Security; do not use the initials "USDHS" or "DHS." - 3.
-If you live outside the United States, contact the nearest U.S. Embassy or U.S. Consulate for instructions on the method of payment.
+Make the checks or money orders payable to U.S. Department of Homeland Security.

+NOTE: Spell out U.S. Department of Homeland Security; do not use the initials "USDHS" or "DHS."

+3. If you live outside the United States, contact the nearest U.S. Embassy or U.S. Consulate for instructions on the method of payment .
-Notice to Those Making Payment by Check

-If you send us a check, it will be converted into an electronic funds transfer (EFT).
+Notice to Those Making Payment by Check.
+If you send us a check, USCIS will convert it into an electronic funds transfer (EFT).
 This means we will copy your check and use the account information on it to electronically debit your account for the amount of the check.
-The debit from your account will usually take 24 hours and will be shown on your regular account statement.
+The debit from your account will usually take 24 hours and your bank will show it on your regular account statement.

 You will not receive your original check back.
-We will destroy your original check, but we will keep a copy of it.
-If the EFT cannot be processed for technical reasons, you authorize us to process the copy in place of your original check.
-If the EFT cannot be completed because of insufficient funds, we may try to make the transfer up to two times.
+We will destroy your original check, but will keep a copy of it.
+If USCIS cannot process the EFT for technical reasons, you authorize us to process the copy in place of your original check.
+If your check is returned as unpayable, USCIS may reject your application.